Data Privacy Statement

-Thank you for visiting our web site.
+We are pleased about your visit to our website.
 We take the protection of your data seriously.
-We are processing data collected during your visit at our web site in accordance with applicable data protection regulations, particularly in accordance with the German Telemedia Act (TMG), European Data Protection Regulation (GDPR), and the Federal Data Protection Act (BDSG).
+We process data collected during a visit to our website in compliance with the applicable data protection regulations, the German Telemedia Act (TMG), the EU General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (FDPA)

-This Data Privacy Statement is intended to provide you with the information, which non-personal and personal data we collect during your visit at our web site or during the usage of our online offerings, and how the collected data will be processed and used by us.
+With this data protection information, we would like to inform you which non-personal and personal data we collect on your visit to our website or the use of our online offers and how this data is processed and used by us.

-Person in charge according to Article 4 (7) of the European Data Protection Regulation (GDPR) is
+The responsible party pursuant to Art.
+4 (7) EU General Data Protection Regulation (GDPR) is the

 (see our website imprint)

-You can contact our data protection officer at email@example.com or at our postal address, amended with the addition “Der Datenschutzbeauftragte”.
+You can contact our data protection officer at email@example.com or at our postal address with the addition “Data Protection Officer”.